 Regarding its source scientists have linked HME with mutations in three genes: EXT1, which maps to Chromosome 8q24.1; EXT2 which maps to Chromosome 11p13; and EXT3 which maps to the short arm of Chromosome 19 (though its precise location is still unclear).
 It seems the majority of HME cases have either HME EXT1 or HME EXT2 mutations, while a small proportion of HME cases are linked to the EXT3 gene.

-- Although difficult to be precise, given that people with a mild form of HME may remain undiagnosed, online academic sources point to a HME prevalence rate among more closely studied white populations of about 1 in 75,000 people.
+- Although difficult to be precise, given that people with a mild form of HME may remain undiagnosed, academic research sources point to a HME prevalence rate among more closely studied white populations of about 1 in 75,000 people.
 Interestingly, with respect to Ireland, much higher prevalence rates have been identified among populations with geographically restricted movement, such as islands like Guam, which has about 100 HME cases per 100,000 people.

 - Approximately 50% of people with HME are diagnosed by the time they are three years old